 Stage 1: budgeting

 The budgeting stage is the first insolvency counselling stage which takes place near the start of the insolvency process.
-The budgeting stage consists of one online session and one in-person session.
-During the online session, you will review the introduction and the budgeting module.
+The budgeting stage consists of one online portion and one in-person session.
+During the online portion, you will review the introduction and the budgeting module.

 The introduction will provide you with orientation information and outline what you can expect during the Insolvency Counselling Program.
 In general, it takes about 10 minutes to complete.